China factory activity falls in July for 3rd straight month

-BEIJING — China reports that its factory activity contracted in July for a third straight month amid a tariff war with Washington and weak domestic demand.
+BEIJING — China’s factory activity contracted in July for a third month amid a tariff war with Washington and weak domestic demand.

 A monthly index released Wednesday by an industry group, the China Federation of Logistics & Purchasing, stood at 49.7 on a 100-point scale.
-That was 0.3 points higher than in June but still below the 50 mark that shows activity contracting.
+That was up 0.3 points from the previous month but still below the 50-point mark that shows activity contracting.

-The logistics federation said the data indicated China’s economic downturn was slowing down.
+The data indicate China’s economic downturn was slowing, said a logistics federation statement.
 But it said the economy still faced “downward pressure.”

-Chinese manufacturers have been hurt by U.S. tariff hikes imposed in a dispute over Beijing’s technology policies.
-Consumer demand also has weakened.
+Chinese exporters have been hurt by President Donald Trump’s tariff hikes in a dispute over Beijing’s technology policies and trade surplus.
+Consumer demand also has weakened, hurt by uncertainty about China’s economic outlook.

 China’s economic growth fell to 6.2% over a year ago in the quarter ending in June, its lowest level since 1993.